SteveTheGamemaker/GMGym/docs.md

 * **`SaveOnBestTrainingRewardCallback` Class:**
     * Defines a custom callback to save the best model based on training reward.
 * **`make_env(rank, seed=0, delay=1.0)` Function:**
-    * Utility function for creating multiple environments, potentially with different seeds and startup delays.
+    * Utility function for creating multiple environments, with different seeds and startup delays.
 * **Main Training Loop:**
     * Creates the training directory.
-    * Initializes the vectorized environment (potentially using multiple processes) and wraps it with `VecFrameStack` if needed.
+    * Initializes the vectorized environment (using multiple processes) and wraps it with `VecFrameStack` if needed.
     * Selects the appropriate policy network architecture (`CnnPolicy` for visual observations, `MlpPolicy` for numeric observations) based on the chosen observation type.
     * Instantiates the PPO agent with specified hyperparameters.
     * Sets up the `SaveOnBestTrainingRewardCallback`.